ohlerlab/metrics_matter_manuscript_reproducibility/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15642298.svg)](https://doi.org/10.5281/zenodo.15642298)

 # Shortcomings of Silhouette in Single-Cell Integration Benchmarking
-This GitHub repository contains code, data, and environment configuration files for reproducing the analyses and figures of the manuscript: "Shortcomings of Silhouette in Single-Cell Integration Benchmarking.", a revised version of the preprint "Metrics Matter: Why We Need to Stop Using Silhouette in Single-Cell Benchmarking." [[1]](#1)
+This GitHub repository contains code, data, and environment configuration files for reproducing the analyses and figures of the manuscript: "Shortcomings of Silhouette in Single-Cell Integration Benchmarking." [[1]](#1), a revised version of the preprint "Metrics Matter: Why We Need to Stop Using Silhouette in Single-Cell Benchmarking." [[2]](#2)

 ## Repository Structure
 > Note: The directory structure has been reorganized for clarity.
 Some absolute and relative paths in scripts may need adjustment, but can be inferred from the structure and naming conventions below.